dallasbrittany/news-crawler/README.md

 ## Future Work
 - General code improvements and find anything weird introduced by AI
 - Handle this: `Unexpected error processing article: OSError: [Errno 24] Too many open files`
+- Handle more than one request at a time in a better way
 - Add end_date as option to pass in (and rename days_back to start_date)
 - It's matching on part of words (so `threefold` matches `reef`), which isn't helpful in many cases
 - Make some more useful preset searches like daily essential news or favorite subjects
 - It'd be nice if it saved things rather than just displayed them in the terminal
-- It'd be nice to have a UI
 - Testing that isn't manual
 - Sentiment analysis would be really useful
 - Making it work properly with news in other languages would be nice
 - Improve date filtering when doing URL search
+- It'd be nice to be able to simulate the timeout properly with mock data, but that can be done later if it seems useful enough

 ## Resources
 - [fundus](https://github.com/flairNLP/fundus) and [fundus supported publishers](https://github.com/flairNLP/fundus/blob/master/docs/supported_publishers.md)